2005 UCF Golden Knights football team: November 5 — Houston

 Steven Moffett threw for 275 yards and two touchdown passes and rushed for one touchdown as the Golden Knights defeated Houston 31–29 at the Citrus Bowl.
 The Knights improved to 6–3 (5–1 in C-USA) and 4–0 at home, and became bowl eligible.
 Houston rallied in the second half, scoring three touchdowns in the final 18 minutes.
 Kevin Smith put the Knights up 31–22 with 6:29 to go.
 But only a few plays later, Kevin Kolb connected with Donnie Avery for a 76-yard touchdown pass.
-The Golden Knights got the ball with 6:12 left leading 31-29, and bled the clock down to 1:29 to go.
+The Golden Knights got the ball with 6:12 left leading 31–29, and bled the clock down to 1:29 to go.
 Facing 4th & 1 at their own 44 yard line, George O'Leary gambled by calling for a fake punt.
 James Cook was stuffed for no gain, turning the ball over on downs.
 Houston took over, but Kolb was sacked by Paul Carrington, and then threw three straight incompletions.

 November 12 — at UAB

 UCF trailed 21–10, but Matt Prater's three second half field goals helped lift the Golden Knights over UAB.
 Travonti Johnson intercepted Darrell Hackney early in the fourth quarter, setting up 14-yard touchdown run by Jason Peters.
 UCF went for two, and tied the score at 21–21 with 13 minutes left.
-On the next drive, Hackney fumbled away a shotgun snap, which was recovered by UCF at the 41 yard line.
+On the next drive, Hackney fumbled away a shotgun snap, which was recovered by UCF at the 41-yard line.
 Prater put the Knights ahead 24–21 with 5:31 left to play.

 On the first play of their next drive, the Blazers turned the ball over again.
 Chico Cleveland caught a 15-yard pass, but fumbled, and Ronnell Sandy recovered the ball at the 44.
 Later in the quarter, Hackney threw an interception, the fourth turnover of the fourth quarter.
-Five runs by Kevin Smith advanced the Knights to the 6 yard line.
+Five runs by Kevin Smith advanced the Knights to the 6-yard line.
 Prater kicked a 23-yard field goal with 50 seconds left to put the Knights up by 6, and the 11-point comeback was their biggest comeback win of the season.

 November 19 — at Rice

-Jason Venson intercepted Owls quarterback Joel Armstrong with 4:08 left in the fourth quarter.
+Jason Venson intercepted Owl's quarterback Joel Armstrong with 4:08 left in the fourth quarter.
 The Knights took over and Steven Moffett threw an 18-yard touchdown pass to Brandon Marshall to take a 31–28 lead with 1:25 left.
 Seconds later, Joe Burnett intercepted Armstrong to seal the victory.
 UCF won the C-USA East division crown, and set a mark for one of the best single-season turnarounds in NCAA Division I-A history.
-Rice entered the game with only 1 win, but racked up 237 yards rushing, and a 80-yard touchdown pass that put them ahead early in the fourth quarter.
-UCF clinched the best record in C-USA, and earned the right host the C-USA Championship game.
+Rice entered the game with only 1 win, but racked up 237 yards rushing, and an 80-yard touchdown pass that put them ahead early in the fourth quarter.
+UCF clinched the best record in C-USA, and earned the right to host the C-USA Championship game.